michaelplaing/mr_rax/README.md

     - if it is found but above the next to last level just continue the searches; else

-    - if it is not found, terminate this subtree search since there are no more possible matches; we are done.
+    - if it is not found, terminate this subtree search since there are no more possible matches; we are done with this subtree.

+When we have finished all subtrees, including those necessary to handle ``+`` wildcards, we are done with part 1.

 For part 2 of the strategy, we proceed in 2 steps to gather Client IDs: